Meet the Biggest Machines in the World

 17 July, 2017

 It may seem that the modern era is characterised by a drive towards nanotechnology: making gadgets so small that they can fit on a fingertip, or even inside human veins.
 Nevertheless, it is important to note that in the modern day, technology is also getting bigger.
-You might be surprised by the sheer scale of the world’s biggest machines, as well as by their power and by the amazing things that they can achieve.
+You might be surprised by the sheer scale of some of the biggest machines in the world, as well as by their power and by the amazing things that they can achieve.

 What is the largest machine in the world?
 Meet the LHC